 - try both the above approaches in parallel.

 A typical multichannel distribution system selects the third approach.
-It consists retailers and manufacturers, in which the manufacturer sells their own products/services through independent retailers, and also through their wholly-owned distribution channels.
+It consists of retailers and manufacturers, in which the manufacturer sells their own products/services through independent retailers, and also through their wholly-owned distribution channels.
 This way, the manufacturer acts as a supplier as well as a competitor to the retailers, simultaneously.
-Multichannel distributions allow e-retailers to expand their market coverage and target multiple customer segments as well as reach out to new potential target audience.
+Multichannel distributions allow e-retailers to expand their market coverage and target multiple customer segments as well as reach out to a new potential target audience.

 Also, leveraging the multi-channel distribution network enhances the ability to address the needs of existing customers.
 Purchase experiences vary among various channels, so customers tend to develop preferences with respect to different purchase experiences.
-Moreover, price as well as non-price factors influence customer channel choices.
+Moreover, price, as well as non-price factors, influence customer channel choices.
 These factors can be categorized into:

 Additionally, extending your market presences impacts two things: